wpcodefactory/color-or-image-variation-swatches-for-woocommerce/readme.txt

 == Description ==

-**Appealing variation for WooCommerce** provides an appealing variation instead of the native boring one from WooCommerce
+**Color or Image Variation Swatches for WooCommerce by Algoritmika** provides an appealing variation instead of the native boring one from WooCommerce

 = Feedback =
 * We are open to your suggestions and feedback.
 Thank you for using or trying out one of our plugins!